Mabel Li

 Mabel Li is an Australian actress.
-For her performance in New Gold Mountain she was nominated for the 2022 Logie Award Most Outstanding Supporting Actress.
+For her performance in New Gold Mountain, she was nominated for the 2022 Logie Award Most Outstanding Supporting Actress.

 Li trained at NIDA and with her first role after graduating played a young teacher in The Tailings.
 This was followed up with New Gold Mountain where she played Zhang Lei, a wealthy, powerful immigrant.
 She later played lawyer Jenny Lee in SBS drama Safe Home, and as Pieta in Erotic Stories.

 On 2 April 2025, Li was announced as part of the cast for The Handmaid's Tale follow up series The Testaments.
 On 5 May 2025, Li was named in the extended cast for Bay of Fires series two.
+On 29 January, Li was named in the cast of Stan Australia co-commissioned series Careless.